Home

 Instead of arriving by circus train, the King Bros. & Cristiani Combined Circus arrived in a convoy of over 40 vehicles, but it maintained the aura of a traditional circus with its three rings under the huge canvas Big Top, and it even featured a steam calliope.

-Only A Memory
+Now Only a Memory

-The Greatest Show On Earth DVDSadly, the circuses of the early 1950s are now only a memory.
-If you'd like to get a feel for what those old-time circuses were like, rent or buy a copy of Cecil B. DeMille's The Greatest Show on Earth
+Sadly, the circuses of the early 1950s are now only a memory.
+However, if you'd like to get a feel for what those old-time circuses were like, rent or buy a copy of Cecil B. DeMille's "The Greatest Show on Earth."
+It's one of the best movies ever made.

-The movie showcases the Ringling Bros. and Barnum & Bailey Circus at the peak of its popularity with its 1,400 performers and workers, hundreds of trained animals, tons canvas and equipment, and an impressive 60-car circus train.
+The movie showcases the Ringling Bros. and Barnum & Bailey Circus at the peak of its fame and popularity with its 1,400 performers and workers, hundreds of trained animals, tons canvas and equipment, and an impressive 60-car circus train.
 Parts are filmed in a documentary-like style that offers a good behind-the-scenes look at a busy circus of that day.

-When The Circus Came To Town
+Comments for When the Circus Came to Town

 Click here to add your own comments